mixpanel/docs/docs/Admin/Pricing-Plans.md

 ### Alerts for Additional Data Charges

+Billing Admins and Organizations Owners  paying for Monthly Tracked Users (MTUs) receive alert emails when their account exceeds their subscription cap by the following percentages: 85%, 100%, 110%, 120%, 200%, 300% and 500%.
+Email addresses that are CC'd on receipts will also be CC'd on à la carte data rate charge alert emails.

+Furthermore, when the billing owner logs into mixpanel.com, they will see a popup if their account has exceeded their subscription cap by the following percentages: 100%, 110% and 120%.

 ### Free Plan

 If you send more data points than your free plan allows: